NSS-Day-Cohort-66/server-side-python-curriculum/book-3-django/chapters/LU_AUTHENTICATION.md

 1. A record in the `User` table is created.

-1. A record in the `Gamers` table is created.

 1. A new Token is generated for the client by the server.
 That Token is unique to the user that was just created.

 1. The Token is sent back to the client so that it can be used on future requests to identify the user.
 This way, the user doesn't have to keep filling out their username and password each time a new action is performed.